StephenCleary/blog-stephencleary-dotcom/blog/_posts/2022-10-13-modern-csharp-techniques-3-generic-code-generation.md

 The C# compiler just treats `Function` like an ordinary generic function.
 The JIT compiler will create *two separate copies* of `Function`; because `Sample7` and `Sample13` are both value types, monomorphization occurs and the JIT compiler generates *two* copies of the method.
 In both copies, the `default(T).Setting` code is emmitted as a constrained virtual call.

 Then, each copy of the method has a high likelihood of being optimized.
 After all, the compiler knows the type of `T` for each copy.
 When it optimizes `Function<Sample7>`, it *knows* that the `default(T).Setting` is calling the `ISample.get_Setting` method on the `Sample7` type.
-The `Sample7` implementation of `ISample.Setting` is trivial and is likely going to be inlined, which means that the `if` statement can be precomputed.
+The `Sample7` implementation of `ISample.Setting` is trivial and is likely going to be inlined, which means that the `if` branch can be precomputed.
 It is extremely likely that both copies of `Function<T>` only end up having a single `Console.WriteLine` call, without any `if` statement at all!

 At this point, we have real code generation using C# generics!